Skip to main content

 Open

-DHS concurred with this recommendation and said in its comment letter that it would take steps to address it by December 2024.
-Specifically, TSA reported plans to solicit and use feedback on employees' perceptions of the quality of their performance discussions.
-In addition, TSA planned to update and provide training for supervisors on performance management, though it was unclear how the training would address the root causes of TSO dissatisfaction.
+DHS concurred with this recommendation and said in its comment letter that it would take steps to address it.
+In August 2024, TSA reported plans to solicit feedback on employees' perceptions of the quality of their performance discussions during the prior year's performance cycle, fiscal year 2024, and use this information to identify root causes of dissatisfaction.
+In addition, TSA said that it had updated a required training course in February 2024 that teaches supervisors how to provide feedback that is specific, objective, timely, and balanced.
 These planned steps could help TSA collect additional information on TSO dissatisfaction and enhance supervisory training.
-To fully address the recommendation, TSA will need to demonstrate that they have used the information collected, the training provided, or have taken other steps to address the root causes of TSO dissatisfaction.
-When we confirm what steps DHS has taken in response to this recommendation, we will provide updated information.
+To fully address the recommendation, TSA will need to demonstrate that they have used the feedback collected, the training provided, or have taken other steps to address the root causes of TSO dissatisfaction.

 Transportation Security Administration The TSA Administrator should conduct an analysis to identify the underlying root causes of TSO dissatisfaction with their opportunities for career development.
 (Recommendation 2)